 DNA extraction and 16S rRNA gene amplicon sequencing

-Total DNA was extracted from DNA free swaps using the NucleoSpin® 96 Soil kit (96-well extraction system, Macherey Nagel AG, Oesingen, Switzerland) which can efficiently extract DNA from Gram-negative and Gram-positive bacteria including spores.
+Total DNA was extracted from DNA free swabs using the NucleoSpin® 96 Soil kit (96-well extraction system, Macherey Nagel AG, Oesingen, Switzerland) which can efficiently extract DNA from Gram-negative and Gram-positive bacteria including spores.
 According to manufacturer’s instruction using vacuum processing (NucleoVac 96 vacuum manifold, Macherey Nagel AG, Oesingen, Switzerland) with slight modifications, extraction was started using lysis buffer SL1 and afterward steps 1 to 5 were repeated with lysis buffer SL2, thus samples were lysed twice.
 Total DNA was eluted with approximately 80 µL PCR water (1x 30 µL, 1x 50 µL) instead of SE buffer.
 DNA was quantified spectrophotometrically using a NanoDrop spectrophotometer (Thermo Scientific) and subsequently checked for the presence and amplifiable 16S rRNA gene sequences for selected samples.

 The 16S rRNA gene sequences of Bacteria were amplified for Illumina amplicon sequencing (LGC Genomics, Berlin, Germany) using a nested PCR approach with a first PCR with the primer system - 341F/1061R (V3-V6) (20 cycles) followed by a second PCR with primer system 515F-Y and 926R-jed (V4-V5) (20 cycles), because according to previous studies, only a low amount of microbial DNA was detected on human skin analyzed by PCR [24,25].
-For each sample, the forward and reverse primers had the same 10-nt barcode sequence.
+For each sample, forward and reverse primers in the nested PCR had the same 10-nt barcode sequence.
 The first round of PCR was carried out for 20 cycles, using the following parameters: 2 minutes 96°C pre-denaturation; 96°C for 15 seconds (s), 50°C for 30 s, 70°C for 90 s and primers without inline barcodes were used (341F/1061R).
 For the second round, 1 μl PCR product from the first round was used and the PCR conditions were the same as before.
 In this case, barcoded primers were added (515F-Y/926R-jed).
 DNA concentration of amplicons of interest was determined by gel electrophoresis.
 About 20 ng amplicon DNA of each sample were pooled for up to 48 samples carrying different barcodes.
 The amplicon pools were purified with one volume AMPure XP beads (Agencourt) to remove primer dimer and other small mispriming products, followed by an additional purification on MiniElute columns (Qiagen).
 About 100 ng of each purified amplicon pool DNA was used to construct Illumina libraries using the Ovation Rapid DR Multiplex System 1-96 (NuGEN).
 Illumina libraries were pooled, and size selected by preparative gel electrophoresis.
 Sequencing was done on Illumina MiSeq using V3 Chemistry (Illumina).
 Raw sequence reads are available in the Sequence Read Archive (SRA) with BioSample Accession numbers SAMN14565128 to SAMN14565223 in the BioProject PRJNA624030.